jdersch/PERQemu/PERQemu/Readme-source.txt

   the new Memory implementation, is enabled by default.
 The old "fake" RasterOp code is gone.

-    RasterOp still lives in the \Memory directory, though it probably ought to be in \CPU.
+    RasterOp has been moved to live in the \CPU directory and is a part of the CPU proper.
 Two new text files and a small Perl script are included in the
     \PROM directory which are used to build a new pair of small ROMs that drive the new RasterOp, and contain usage notes.